For the teacher:

 For the students:

 Today, I want to tell you about the Christmas story.
-You may wonder, why would I read the Christmas story on Father's Day?
+You may wonder, why on earth would I read about Christmas on Father's Day?
 Listen closely now, to learn why.

 Read Matthew 1:18-24 from a child-friendly Bible.